 Gilmore's Groin can also be known as a Sportsmans Hernia, athletic pubalgia, slap shot gut and a sports hernia.
-A true Gilmore's Groin has nothing to do with a hernia.
-We talk to Jerry Gilmore himself who explains all.
+However, a true Gilmore's Groin has nothing to do with a hernia.
+It occurs when excessive strain is placed on the groin and pelvic area, through kicking sports such as soccer and rugby.
+We talk to Jerry Gilmore himself who first identified this groin injury in 1980.

 Symptoms of Gilmore's groin include groin pain that's increased by running, sprinting, twisting and turning.
 After training the athlete may be stiff or sore.
 The day after training or playing the athlete may have groin pain when turning or even getting out of a car.
 Coughing and sneezing may also cause groin pain.